yzoug/minac/README.md

 Currently working on:

 * Stockfish integration: initial version is merged, we know need position evaluation on games when they are over, move by move, to identify errors/blunders and output them.
+[This page](https://github.com/official-stockfish/Stockfish/wiki/UCI-%26-Commands) has all the info I need.
 * Lichess studies API: part of it is implemented in [this PR for my fork](https://github.com/yzoug/lichess-api/pull/2) of the [lichess\_api crate](https://github.com/ion232/lichess-api), code needs cleaning before submitting a PR upstream.

 On the hardware side:

-* Compiling for Raspberry Pi: the target is either arm-unknown-linux-gnueabihf or arm-unknown-linux-gnueabi
+* Compiling for Raspberry Pi 3B+, same steps as described above: everything works, tested on Raspberry Pi OS Lite 64bit (i.e. ARMv8/AArch64).
+To compile, Rust (ofc) and the `openssl-dev` package need to be installed.
+Stockfish needs to be built from source for the ARMv8 architecture: download the sources for Stockfish 16 [from here](https://github.com/official-stockfish/Stockfish/archive/sf_16.zip) and run `make build ARCH=armv8`.
-* the embedded hello world: blink a LED with Rust
+* Interfacing with buttons.
+First display voltage recevied by a GPIO pin: I'll need a basic circuit with a bunch of buttons and a voltage divider to differenciate between the buttons pushed.
-* Display the voltage received by a GPIO pin
+* For the sake of simplicity and since Stockfish needs some computing power, this project will probably not run on a weaker controller than Raspberry Pis.
+I'll probably use directly the [`rppal`](https://github.com/golemparts/rppal) crate, instead of going the `embedded-hal` route.

 Starting to thinker about:

-* 3D case design with Blender
+* 3D case design with Blender: something like [this](https://www.thingiverse.com/thing:3154742) to be 3D printed.

 ## About me